-Towards the end of the first week, your child’s teacher will notify you of the time and date of a parent/teacher meeting to be held on an afternoon in the second week, or later.
+Towards the end of the first week, your child’s teacher will notify you of the time and date of a parent/teacher meeting to be held on an afternoon during the first four weeks of Term One.

 Reports are issued twice per year – at the end of each semester.
 These reports are based on an individual’s performance over each semester.